NOWnews/nownews.com.wordpress/wp-content/plugins/quick-featured-images/README.txt

 * Fixed missing default settings

 = 12.0 =
-* In Pro version: Added in Presets: option for displaying random featured images at each page load
+* In Pro version: Added in 'Default Images'': option for displaying random featured images at each page load
 * Changed menu item name 'Image Columns' to 'Settings'
 * Added in Settings: option to set a minimum user role to be allowed to see the plugin
 * Added in image column: action links to add, change and remove featured images at each post
 * Revised uninstall function for WordPress 4.6 due to the introduction of WP_Site_Query class
-* Revised style of thumbnails in image column, Presets and bulk edit pages
+* Revised style of thumbnails in image column, 'Default Images'' and bulk edit pages
 * Updated *.pot file and german translation
 * Tested successfully with WordPress 4.6

 = 11.8.1 =
 * Improved: media dialogs show only images instead of all files
-* Improved in Presets: only authors instead of all users are listed
+* Improved in 'Default Images'': only authors instead of all users are listed
-* Fixed in Presets: empty user data
+* Fixed in 'Default Images'': empty user data

 = 11.8 =
 * Added brazilian portuguese translation